There are now 2 possible online modes for units:

 - Level 3 option in the Accounting major sequence

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) tutorial attendance and participation; (2) group assignment; and (3) examinations.
+Indicative assessments in this unit are as follows: (1) Student participation & Quizzes; (2) group assignment and verbal presentation; and (3) final examination.
 Further information is available in the unit outline.

 - Unit rules